Rural Teacher Corps Initiative

 - School districts continue to adhere to structures and models that are inappropriate for the nature of small communities in the 21st Century;

-- Schools and their personnel often lack the nimbleness and adaptive abilities that will be required to leverage new technologies in ways that will make small schools more effective and viable.
+- Schools and their personnel often lack the nimbleness and adaptive abilities required to utilize new technologies in ways that make small schools more effective and viable.

 The answer to these challenges is, in part, to begin recruiting and preparing rural teachers who:

-- Have a strong sense of place, mission, and rural identity (in other words—not just looking for a first job until going to a larger district);
+- Have a strong sense of place, mission, and rural identity (in other words—not just looking for a first job before leaving for a larger district);

 - Have a more comprehensive understanding of rural “issues,” including economic-, environmental-, and justice-related;

 - Are savvy communicators, networkers, and users of new media;

 - Recognize the imperative to and value of collaboration—within a school, across the community, and between diverse rural regions;